 Dragging in a ragged breath, I force my gaze back to his and reply as evenly as I can, “You were close.
 It’s Zali.”

 He closes the distance between us and takes hold of my chin with a firm grip.
 Tilting my head to the side, he inspects the damage Devon inflicted.
 The longer he searches my face, the harder his eyes get.

 “Has your mum got a new man?
 I’m more than happy to deal with him, if you need?”

 “He hit you?”
-This friend of Gabbi’s—I can’t remember his name—is really starting to piss me off with his questions.
+This friend of Gabbi’s—I’m pretty sure his name is Jep—is really starting to piss me off with his questions.
 My scowl deepens and I try to sidestep him to head for Gabbi’s building.
 For the second time tonight, he takes hold of my upper arm and uses it drag me away.
-“My offer still stands, ya know?”
+“My offer still stands, ya feel me?”

-“Look,” I say, pushing up to my full height so I can glare right in his eyes.
+“Look,” I say, pushing up to my full height and standing on my tiptoes so I can glare right in his eyes.
 “He got a couple cheap shots in, but I dealt with it.
 Like I deal with everything.
 Now, if you’d kindly let me the fuck go, I need to get my sister to drive me home.
 My dumbass-ex drove off with my bag, so I don’t have any money or a phone to get a cab…”

 “No. I’m fine.
 Besides, Gabbi won’t mind taking me home.”

 He shakes his head at me and the anger in his expression morphs into contempt.
 Arching a dark eyebrow, he scoffs, “You’d interrupt your sister’s birthday celebrations to have her drive you home?
 Why fuck up her night just because you chose to go out with a dickhead and ended up stranded?
 Just leave her to enjoy herself and let me take you home.
 Problem solved.
 Everyone’s happy.”